SirJohnK/LocalizationResourceManager.Maui/README.md

 - Use **CurrentCulture** property to Get or Set CurrentCulture.
 (All text accessed by `TranslateExtension` or `LocalizedString` will be updated immediately!)
 - Use **DefaultCulture** property to Get Default/System culture.
 - Use **GetValue** method or Indexer operator **[]** to manually retrieve localized text based on Current culture.
+- Use **ReleaseAllResources** method to Release/Close all resources for all registered resources.
+(Use before manually accessing registered file based resources!)
 ```csharp
 public partial class MainPage : ContentPage
 {